 The NRHT is proposed to cross Hancock County, in relatively close proximity to the U.S. 40/National Road corridor.
-The trail will primarily be a bicycle/pedestrian trail, but will on occasion include an adjacent equestrian trail.

 For rural areas along the proposed trail alignment, residents and visitors may find the NRHT is ideal for self-directed recreation.
-While in small communities, the trail may help to serve the public by providing additional opportunities to have access to schools, businesses, institutions and other sites of interest.
+While in small communities, the trail may help to serve the public by providing additional opportunities to have access to schools, businesses, and other sites of interest.

 The NRHT is proposed to link the Hancock County communities of Cumberland, Spring Lake, Philadelphia, Greenfield and Charlottesville.
 There may be opportunities for the NRHT to connect with future trails and bike routes as they develop across Hancock County.
-Efforts underway in the Town of Cumberland may also provide for the NRHT to link with trails in the Indy Greenway network.